davidgasquez/filecoin-data-portal/README.md

 You can jump into the repository [Development Container](https://code.visualstudio.com/docs/remote/containers).
 Once inside the develpment environment, you'll only need to run `make dev` to spin up the [Dagster UI locally](http://127.0.0.1:3000).
 The development environment can also run in your browser thanks to GitHub Codespaces!

 [![Development Container Badge](https://github.com/codespaces/badge.svg)](https://codespaces.new/davidgasquez/filecoin-data-portal)

+## 📃 Disclaimer

+The datasets provided by this service are made available "as is", without any warranties or guarantees of any kind, either expressed or implied.
+By using these datasets, you agree that you do so at your own risk.

 ## 📝 License